jayshozie/ceng240/notes4newbies/W06-examples-of-conditional-and-repetitive-execution.md

 ### Print First 10 Natural Numbers

-Inn this program, we're expected to print out the first 10 natural numbers without writing them explicitly.
+In this program, we're expected to print out the first 10 natural numbers without writing them explicitly.
 Since we're learning about for loops and not while loops we're expected to use for loops.